cs3org/OCM-API/IETF-RFC.md

     A can only send a legacy share and B can only use legacy shared-secret access for that share.
-4. Asymmetric role behavior: Provider A exposes `exchange-token` and `token-exchange`, so it can require code flow for inbound shares when it acts as Receiving Server.
-When A later acts as Sending Server toward Provider B, and B does not advertise `token-exchange`, A MAY omit `must-exchange-token`.
+4. Asymmetric role behavior: Provider A exposes `exchange-token` and `must-exchange-token`, so it can require code flow for inbound shares when it acts as Receiving Server.
+When A later acts as Sending Server toward Provider B, and B does not advertise `must-exchange-token`, A MAY omit `must-exchange-token`.
 B may then attempt token exchange against A's `tokenEndPoint` or fall back to legacy access.
 A therefore accepts strict inbound shares while still choosing a legacy-compatible outbound share.